gun laying on car seat

 • Unlawful discharge of a weapon

-If you have been accused or arrested for firearm charges, you should contact an experienced firearms lawyer as soon as possible.
+If you have been accused or arrested for firearm charges, you should contact an experienced gun crime lawyer as soon as possible.
 Gun crimes in the state of Texas are dealt with harshly.
 Getting a free consultation where you can develop a strong attorney-client relationship could be the first step in successfully fighting your weapons charge.

 • For an unlawful purpose